Hagesjo/wowheadle/GAME_CONCEPT.md

 3. **Group Submission**: Submit the group for validation
 4. **Feedback**: Receive immediate feedback (correct, incorrect, or "one away")
 5. **Progression**: Correct groups are moved to the appropriate group containers (ordered by difficulty)
+6. **Mistakes Tracking**: Incorrect guesses reduce the mistakes remaining counter
+7. **Game Over**: When 4 mistakes are made, all answers are revealed
-6. **Completion**: Game ends when all 16 comments are correctly grouped
+8. **Completion**: Game ends when all 16 comments are correctly grouped

 ## Color-Coded Difficulty System